Writing a follow-up email is one of the best ways to increase the conversion rate of your cold mailing campaigns.

 - Write a catchy subject, such as: Do you remember me?

-- Start the message personalized and calling the recipient by name.
+- Start the message personalized and call the recipient by name.
 We all love to be called by name.

 - Understand their “non-response” to the previous email and give the recipient a reason why they will respond this time.